stnolting/neo430/README.md

 ## Contact

-If you have any questions, bug reports, ideas or if you are facing problems with the NEO430, feel free to drop me a line.
-Also, I'm always happy to hear what cool projects you are realizing with this core :smiley:
+If you have any questions, bug reports, ideas or if you are facing problems with the NEO430, open a [new issue](https://github.com/stnolting/neo430/issues) or directly drop me a line.
+Also, I'm always happy to hear what cool projects people are realizing with this core :smiley:

   stnolting@gmail.com